lucasvasconcelos8/Project-NoSQL/redis/simple-store/README.md

 				cep
 				cliente

-The keys in database was represent with "loja<type>" for indicate what type you handle An example of how redis store this dataset is :
+The keys in database was represent with "loja<type>" for indicate what type you handle and the structure choosen for keys is Hash Tables which is the best fit for the dataset.

+An example of how redis store this dataset is :

 	127.0.0.1:6379> keys *